readthedocs/ethicalads.io/content/posts/2021-post-cookie-ad-landscape.md

 The UK's Competition and Markets Authority (CMA) at the request of advertising market participants is specifically investigating the changes to Chrome and the Privacy Sandbox.

+We generally oppose all of these attempts at tracking users across the web, and are building on a more privacy-focused foundation of contextual ad targeting.

 [comment]: # (Other changes coming to ad tech)
 [comment]: # (https://github.com/privacycg/private-click-measurement)